-Neckties, bowties, scarfs and cravats.
+Neckties, bowties, scarfs, and cravats.
 Men’s neckwear is one of the most fascinating elements of vintage men’s apparel.
-With just the change of a tie a man can alter his persona from 20s gangster to 50s rebel to 60s ad men.
-At first glance through 20th century men’s tie history you may think a tie is a tie is a tie but with a keen eye on the subtle differences between colors, patterns, materials and size you will be a vintage necktie expert in no time.
+With just the change of a tie, a man can alter his persona from ’20s gangster to ’50s rebel to ’60s ad men.
+At first glance through 20th century men’s tie history, you may think a tie is a tie is a tie, but with a keen eye on the subtle differences between colors, patterns, materials, and size you will be a vintage necktie expert in no time.

 1910-1920s Men’s Ties

-During the teens and most of the 20’s men’s neckwear came in such a variety of colors, shapes and styles that I would call it the best era of men’s ties.
+During the teens and most of the ’20s, men’s neckwear came in such a variety of colors, shapes and styles that I would call it the best era of men’s ties.
 It was also the start of the modern necktie as we know it today.

-Previously the bow tie was very popular for day wear with patterns of horizontal stripes, plaids, and polka dots in light pinks, purples, greys and greens.
+Previously the bow tie was very popular for day wear with patterns of horizontal stripes, plaids and polka dots in light pinks, purples, greys, and greens.
 Neckties too were full of color from the “club” or “regimental” striped ties started in Europe to the gold toned paisley prints that were especially popular in the USA.
 All over prints of stripes, checks, and diamond patterns also reigned in Europe.

 Neckties were thin — about 2 and 3/8 inches — and made of very fine silk.
 The quality of the man was often judged by the quality of his silk tie.

-One forgotten tie of the 20’s was the knit wool necktie.
+One forgotten tie of the ’20s was the knit wool necktie.
 Made of one long 2 inch thin strip with fringed or straight bottom edge it is a tie that has resurfaced again and again in history.
-I recently saw them in my local department stores so clearly they are back in fashion once again.
+I recently saw them in my local department stores, so clearly they are back in fashion once again.

-The scarf tie is also somewhat back in style too.
-Worn as a simple wrap and tied knot today, in the 1920’s it was made of a large silk or rayon scarf that was tied in a Windsor knot and then tucked under a pullover vest or sweater (also in style this year.)
+The scarf tie is also somewhat back in style, too.
+Worn as a simple wrap and tied knot today, in the 1920s it was made of a large silk or rayon scarf that was tied in a Windsor knot and then tucked under a pullover vest or sweater (also in style this year.)
 Shop 1920s style men’s neckties.

 1930s Men’s Ties

-By the 1930’s scarf ties and bow ties were out of style leaving only the silk necktie to dominate.
+By the 1930s, scarf ties and bow ties were out of style, leaving only the silk necktie to dominate.
 Multiple colors of horizontal stripes, plaids, checks, windowpane, small paisley, large dots, pin dots and art deco motifs clashed with men’s shirts.
 It was a wild and colorful time in menswear.

-Hand-painted art deco designs started in the 20s but really found a place in the 1930s.
+Hand-painted art deco designs started in the ’20s but really found a place in the 1930s.
 Famous artists would hand paint ties as a way of bringing art into everyday life.
-Necktie widths grew wider (about 3.5 inches) and shorter to go with the wider suit lapels and oversize shirt collars of the 30s.
+Necktie widths grew wider (about 3.5 inches) and shorter to go with the wider suit lapels and oversized shirt collars of the ’30s.
 Shop 1930s style men’s ties.

 1940s Men’s Ties